CPHS/OPHS Glossary of Terms

 Clinical Investigation:

-must meet the requirements for prior submission to the Food and
+meet the requirements for prior submission to the Food and Drug

-Drug Administration; or b) the results of which are intended to
+Administration; or b) the results of which are intended to be later

-be later submitted to, or held for inspection by, the FDA as
+submitted to, or held for inspection by, the FDA as part of an

 Clinical Laboratory Improvements Amendments:

-by Congress in 1988.
-CLIA established quality standards for all laboratory
+in 1988.
+CLIA established quality standards for all laboratory tests

-tests to ensure the accuracy, reliability, and timeliness of patient
+to ensure the accuracy, reliability, and timeliness of patient test results,

-test results, regardless of where the test was performed.
-CLIA defines
+regardless of where the test was performed.
+CLIA defines a clinical laboratory

-a clinical laboratory as any facility which performs testing on specimens
+as any facility which performs testing on specimens derived from humans

-derived from humans for the purpose of providing data for the diagnosis,
+for the purpose of providing data for the diagnosis, prevention, or treatment

-must be certified under the CLIA provisions.
-Researchers should use
+report patient-specific results must be certified under the CLIA provisions.

-CLIA-certified laboratories when the results will be shared with
+Researchers should use CLIA-certified laboratories when the results will

-subjects, or their physicians.
-Conversely, if researchers do not
+be shared with subjects, or their physicians.
+Conversely, if researchers

 could be performed via any appropriate laboratory.
 For more information,